-With the long and lazy summer days behind us, it’s time to look forward to a new school year ahead.
+With the long and lazy summer days behind us, it’s time to look forward to a new school year ahead (however that looks for you this year!).
 Along with the excitement of starting fresh comes the task of juggling busy schedules and wondering what to make for dinner — again.
-To mitigate the stress that comes planning dinner and making last-minute trips to the supermarket, we spoke with three registered dietitians about efficiently planning for the upcoming week's meals.
+To mitigate the stress that comes with planning dinner and making last-minute grocery orders, we spoke with three registered dietitians about efficiently planning for the upcoming week's meals.
 See what they had to say below.

 One of the best things you can do in terms of back-to-school meal prep is to plan and be prepared.
 “Plan out your dinners for the week ahead, including some basics, for example, veggies, chicken or pasta, that are on rotation,” says Keri Gans, RDN, nutritionist and author of The Small Change Diet.
 “You can even let each child have one night a week where it’s their choice — however, do still try and put a healthy twist to the meal if necessary.”

 Rochelle Sirota, MS, RD, CDN of RocNutrition, adds that you might want to anticipate what the work/school week is going to look like.
-“Put together a grocery shopping list and set aside time in your schedule to grocery shop and prepare,” she tells Lively.
-“If using recipes, look those over and add the required ingredients to the list before going grocery shopping.”
+“Put together a grocery shopping list and set aside time in your schedule to grocery shop (online, delivery, etc!) and prepare,” she tells Lively.

-Once you have an idea about what you want to make for the week and make a list, Gans suggests hitting the supermarket over the weekend — bring the kids and don’t forget healthy snack options.
-In terms of some other purchase ideas to keep in mind, Vanessa Rissetto, MS,RD,CDN, has a bit of great advice.
+Once you have an idea about what you want to make for the week and make a list, Gans suggests involving your kids.
+In terms of purchase ideas to keep in mind, Vanessa Rissetto, MS,RD,CDN, has a bit of great advice.

 “I always make sure that I have yogurt, fruit, nuts, nut butter, chicken, chickpeas, limes, lemons, whole grain rice, bell peppers, cucumbers, carrots, hard cheese like a cheddar and spring mix,” she notes.
 “From there I can make any meal.”

-Sirota suggests purchasing a few frozen items like veggie burgers and frozen fruit and vegetables that could serve as good back-ups, especially if you run low on produce in the middle of the week and don’t have time to run to the market.
+Sirota suggests purchasing a few frozen items like veggie burgers and frozen fruit and vegetables that could serve as good back-ups, especially if you run low on produce in the middle of the week and don’t have time to stock-up again.

 Our experts also recommend batch cooking to save time and have nutritious meals throughout the week that are easily ready to go.
 “Plan to prepare a large batch of one or two dishes (soup, bean chili, chicken, etc.) that can last for several meals and perhaps freeze some to be eaten at a later date,” says Sirota.
-Of course, any leftovers from dinner can make for a delicious lunch the following day, so pack it up in some Tupperware the night before and take it to the office in the morning.
+Of course, any leftovers from dinner can make for a delicious lunch the following day, so pack it up in some Tupperware® the night before and enjoy it the following day.

 We also love the idea of making a batch of Healthy Breakfast Bars at the start of the week to grab and go on busy mornings.